ThibaultGROUEIX/AtlasNet/sampling_and_meshing/README.md

 `cd O-CNN/virtual_scanner/`.

 This folder contains the code for converting 3D models to dense point clouds with normals.
+It is a fork made by @palanglois to output a mesh in the `PLY` format.

 Install